hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 		    } \
 		} while (0)

+You are provided many flavors of them, depending if you want to see the key in the iteration loop, if that key is a string or an integer; If you want to browse the table backwards, if you want it to probe for the pointer data into the zval... etc. `ZEND_HASH_FOREACH_KEY()`, `ZEND_HASH_FOREACH_STR_KEY_PTR()`, `ZEND_HASH_REVERSE_FOREACH_KEY_VAL()` ...

 ## Packed hashtable optimization

 So, remember the crucial design rule : we insert data elements in ascending order into `arData`, from 0 to end , then we grow the `arData` vector.
-This allows us to easilly and cheaply iterate over the hashtable : simply iterate over `arData` C-array.
+This allows us to easily and cheaply iterate over the hashtable : simply iterate over `arData` C-array.
 Because one would use a string or an unordered integer as the hashtable key, we must store a translation table to be able to probe the hash.

 But there is one case where such a translation table is useless : if the user only uses integer based keys, and only in ascending order.